AdinathBadwe1506/dbms_assignment/README.md

 done gives whether the maintenance is done or not. none of the columns can be null.

+-operating_days(route_id,weekday)
+(route_id,weekday) is the primary key route_id comes from route(route_id)
+weekdays comes from weekdays(weekday) operatings_days gives the days on which routes operate

+-weekdays(weekday)
+weekday is a weekday of the week

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **TOOLS USED**

+LibreDraw
+- used for drawing ER Diagram

 Python libraries
 - csv,json,random,getindianname,mysql_connector_python used for dummy data generation